thejunto/handbook/content/workflow.md

-# Workflow: From Idea to Action
+# Workflow: Priorities, What to Work on, From Idea to Project.